Fleli/PMax/README.md

 The `Documentation` folder contains detailed information about each part of the compiler.
 A quick overview is found in `Documentation/Compiler.md`.

+## Language

+For syntax and semantics of PMax, please read the documentation found in [Language](/Language).

 ## Contact

 I would love to hear from you if you have